Diego-PB/RemoveSpaces/README.md

     - exemple: `border:#fff solid`

-## V3 - RemoveSpaces - in progress
+## V2.2 - RemoveSpaces - in progress

+Same as the V2, but create a markdown file for the repository CssBattle.
+It also commit and push the changes to the repository CssBattle.

+## V3 - RemoveSpaces - not started

 [V3_RemoveSpaces](V3_RemoveSpaces/V3_RemoveSpaces.java)